xsf/xeps/README.md

     2. Add the [ProtoXEP] and [Ready to Merge] labels.
     3. Stop.

+2. Sanity checks

+    1. Ensure that all XEPs are mentioned in the title as `XEP-XXXX`.
+E.g. `XEP-0084, XEP-0123: something`.
+    2. Continue.

-1. Are the changes *for all XEPs* purely editorial?
+3. Are the changes *for all XEPs* purely editorial?

     1. Add the [Editorial Change] and [Ready to Merge] labels.
+    2. If the PR does not add a revision block, add the [Needs Version Block] label.
+    3. If the PR adds a revision block and does not only bump the patch-level (third) version number part, add the [Needs Version Block] label and a comment explaining the situation.
-    2. Stop.
+    4. Stop.

-2. Is the XEP **not** in Experimental state?
+4. Is the XEP **not** in Experimental state?

     (Changes to Non—Experimental XEPs need approval by the approving body as defined in the XEP file itself.)

     1. Add the [Needs Council]/[Needs Board] label.
-    2. Put the PR in the [Council Trello] project.
+    2. Send an email to the council chair and/or announce the PR in [The Council Room].
+    3. If the PR does not add a revision block, add the [Needs Version Block] label.
+    4. If the PR adds a revision block and does not bump the minor-level (second) version number part, add the [Needs Version Block] label and a comment explaining the situation.
-    3. Stop.
+    5. Stop.

-2. Is the XEP in Experimental state and the PR opener is not an author of the XEP?
+5. Is the XEP in Experimental state and the PR opener is not an author of the XEP?

+    1. If the PR does not a revision block, add the [Needs Version Block] label.
+    2. If the PR adds a revision block and does not bump the minor-level (second) version number part, add the [Needs Version Block] label and a comment explaining the situation.
-    1. If the issue has not been discussed on the standards list *or* if the authors have not been involved in the discussion:
+    3. If the issue has not been discussed on the standards list *or* if the authors have not been involved in the discussion *or* the author has not explicitly ACKed the PR:

         1. Make sure the standards@ discussion (if it exists) is linked in the PR.
         2. Add the [Needs Author] label.
-        3. Put the PR in the [Editor Trello] project.
-        4. Stop.
+        3. Stop.

-3. Mark the PR as [Ready to Merge].
+6. Mark the PR as [Ready to Merge].

 Discussions
 -----------